turboMaCk/lazy-tree-with-zipper/README.md

 # Performance

 `Tree` is using custom List like implementation (`LList`) to enable lazy level after level evaluation of tree.
-This approach is the main approach to performance optimization this package takes.
+In fact `LList` is just a function that construct plain old `List`.
+This id approach is the main performance optimization used in this library.

 # Background